cyberphone/doc/payments/dual-mode-open-banking-versus-apple-pay.md

 For more information: https://cyberphone.github.io/doc/payments/dual-mode-openbanking-api.pdf &nbsp;

+## Wallet Specification
+The current proposal is to use the already available "[Saturn](https://cyberphone.github.io/doc/saturn/)" system.
+&nbsp;

 ## Updating an Open Banking API
-The following section describes a *possible* upgrade scheme.
+The following sections describe a *recommended* upgrade scheme.
 ### 1. Locally Trusted Certificate
 Since traditional TTP services **MUST NOT** have be able using the new mode, a specific locally trusted certificate for TLS client-certificate authentication